 5. Rely On Buses

 We do take the buses at Walt Disney World, but we never rely on them.
-If we need to get somewhere at a certain time, we Uber.
+If we need to get around Disney property quickly, we Uber.

 Granted, we have heard the buses are getting better.
 Disney's willingness to provide bus wait times on the My Disney Experience app also suggests they're putting some effort into this area of operations.